ucb-bar/Sirius_bringup/README.md

 - PLL tap debug clock out, can be muxed to output other clocks
 - feed out through 2.54 mm pin header.

+**UCIe clock**
+- 8GHz differential
+- Used to drive the UCIe interface

 ### Reset